Tell Congress: Pass a Farm Bill for Farmers & Healthy Food NOW!

 The partisan House proposal was so problematic for farmers, the environment, and eaters, that UCS and our partners and allies opposed it.
 So many UCS supporters and other advocates raised the alarm about H.R.
 2 that the bill failed to pass on a first vote and just barely squeaked through on a strictly partisan second vote, 213-211.

 Meanwhile, the Senate passed its own, bipartisan farm bill proposal, S. 3042.
 The Senate bill maintains the existing structure of SNAP, while making new investments to make nutritious food more accessible, open new opportunities for farmers and struggling rural economies, and protect the environment we all depend on.
 In particular, S. 3042 prioritizes several of the local food programs UCS and our supporters have championed, creating an innovative new Local Agriculture Market Program (LAMP) with provisions to connect producers to consumers, increase profits for farmers, enable more people to afford fresh, nutritious food, and keep food dollars in rural communities.

-Now, leaders from the House and Senate are meeting to hash out their differences and agree on a compromise before the current farm bill expires on September 30, 2018.
-As they negotiate behind closed doors, the members of the farm bill conference committee must prioritize proven, science-based policies and programs that will alleviate hunger, improve nutrition, sustain our land, soil, and water, and help farmers prosper.
+Negotiators from the House and Senate missed their September 30 deadline to agree on a compromise bill, but they are still negotiating behind closed doors.
+As soon as possible, the members of the farm bill conference committee must agree to prioritize proven, science-based policies and programs that will alleviate hunger, improve nutrition, sustain our land, soil, and water, and help farmers prosper.
 The compromise bill must then return to the House and Senate for final approval.

 Take further action